-34. The allegations contained in all preceding paragraphs are incorporated herein by reference.
+- 43. The allegations contained in all preceding paragraphs are incorporated herein by reference. - 44.
+Section 9-115-130 of the Code, which prohibits commercial advertisements on or inside ridesharing vehicles, violates the First Amendment to the United States Constitution and

-35. Section 9-115-130 of the Code, which prohibits commercial advertisements on or inside ridesharing vehicles, violates the First Amendment to the United States Constitution and Article I, Section 4 of the Illinois Constitution on its face and as applied to Vugo's advertising platform, which is intended to be displayed in transportation network vehicles.
+Article I, Section 4 of the Illinois Constitution on its face and as applied to Vugo's advertising platform, which is intended to be displayed in transportation network vehicles.

-36. The prohibition on commercial advertisements on or inside ridesharing vehicles is a content-based restriction on speech.

-37. The advertising ban is a content-based restriction on speech because it prohibits commercial advertising, but not non-commercial advertising, in ridesharing vehicles - i.e., because it restricts certain speech based on the topic discussed or the idea or message expressed.
+- 45. The prohibition on commercial advertisements on or inside ridesharing vehicles is a content-based restriction on speech. - 46.
+The advertising ban is a content-based restriction on speech because it prohibits commercial advertising, but not non-commercial advertising, in ridesharing vehicles i.e., because it restricts certain speech based on the topic discussed or the idea or message expressed.
 See Reed v.
 Town of Gilbert, 135 S. Ct.
-2218, 2227 (2015).

-38. In addition and in the alternative, the advertising ban is a content-based restriction on speech because the Code discriminates in favor of certain speakers and against others by prohibiting commercial advertising in ridesharing vehicles while explicitly authorizing such speech in taxicabs and not prohibiting such speech in ordinary passenger vehicles.
-Cf. Citizens
+2218, 2227 (2015). - 47.
+In addition and in the alternative, the advertising ban is a content-based restriction on speech because the Code discriminates in favor of certain speakers and against others by prohibiting commercial advertising in ridesharing vehicles while explicitly authorizing such speech in taxicabs and not prohibiting such speech in ordinary passenger vehicles.
+Cf. Citizens United v.
+FEC, 558 U.S. 310, 340 (2010) ("Speech restrictions based on the identity of the speaker are all too often simply a means to control content."). - 48.
+As a content-based restriction on speech, the advertising ban is subject to strict scrutiny, which requires the City to show that the ban is narrowly tailored to serve a compelling government interest.
+Reed, 135 S. Ct. at 2231. - 49.
+The advertising ban cannot survive strict scrutiny because the City does not have a compelling, important, or even rational justification for prohibiting commercial advertisements on and inside ridesharing vehicles while authorizing such advertisements on and inside taxicabs and not prohibiting such advertisements on ordinary passenger vehicles. - 50.
+In addition and in the alternative, the advertising ban cannot survive the First Amendment scrutiny that courts generally apply to restrictions on commercial speech because

-$\mathbf{6}$

-Case: 1:17-cv-00864 Document #: 1 Filed: 02/02/17 Page 7 of 10 PageID #:7

-United v.
-FEC, 558 U.S. 310, 340 (2010) ("Speech restrictions based on the identity of the speaker are all too often simply a means to control content.").

-39. As a content-based restriction on speech, the advertising ban is subject to strict scrutiny, which requires the City to show that the ban is narrowly tailored to serve a compelling government interest.
-Reed, 135 S. Ct. at 2231.

-40. The advertising ban cannot survive strict scrutiny because the City does not have a compelling, important, or even rational justification for prohibiting commercial advertisements on and inside ridesharing vehicles while authorizing such advertisements on and inside taxicabs and not prohibiting such advertisements on ordinary passenger vehicles.

-41. In addition and in the alternative, the advertising ban cannot survive the First Amendment scrutiny that courts generally apply to restrictions on commercial speech because Vugo does not seek to provide unlawful, false, or misleading advertising; the City has no substantial interest in prohibiting commercial advertising in ridesharing vehicles, especially while it allows such advertising in taxicabs; and the ban does not advance (or is not narrowly tailored to serve) any substantial government interest.
+Vugo does not seek to provide unlawful, false, or misleading advertising; the City has no substantial interest in prohibiting commercial advertising in ridesharing vehicles, especially while it allows such advertising in taxicabs; and the ban does not advance (or is not narrowly tailored to serve) any substantial government interest.
 See Central Hudson Gas & Elec.
 Corp. v.
 Pub.
 Serv.
 Comm'n of N.Y., 447 U.S. 557, 566 (1980).

-42. The Ordinance's ban on commercial advertising on and inside ridesharing vehicles has caused and is causing Vugo irreparable injury for which it has no adequate remedy at law.
+51. The Ordinance's ban on commercial advertising on and inside ridesharing vehicles has caused and is causing Plaintiffs irreparable injury for which they have no adequate remedy at law.